Democrats poised to make historic impeachment push, after dust from midterms settles

 A key obstacle for Democrats: As Trump himself has taken to pointing out, it's unclear what the basis for impeaching the president would be.
 And, while they determine how to proceed, Trump has shown no reluctance to hammer them as "low IQ" and "crazy" partisans.

 "I don't even bring it up," Trump said at a recent rally in Montana.
 "Because I view it as something that, you know, they like to use the impeach word.
 Impeach Trump.
 Maxine Waters, 'We will impeach him.'
 But he didn't do anything wrong.
 'It doesn't matter, we will impeach him.
 We will impeach.'
-But I say, how do you impeach somebody that's doing a great job that hasn't done anything wrong?
+But I say, how do you impeach somebody that's doing a great job that hasn't done anything wrong?"

 The Constitution technically prescribes impeachment only for treason, bribery, and "high crimes and misdemeanors," a broad term of art that virtually all legal scholars agree encompasses more than just criminal offenses.